Testing in Gradle

 From the context menu, select Debug <test name>.

-If the Let me choose per test option is selected in the Runner settings, product% clears the Enable Gradle script debugging option located inside the Run/debug configuration and disables the breakpoints in Gradle scripts.
+If the Choose per test option is selected in the Gradle settings, IntelliJ IDEA clears the Enable Gradle script debugging option located inside the Run/debug configuration and disables the breakpoints in the Gradle scripts.
 This is done to speed up your debugging process.
 You can manually enable or disable breakpoints in the Gradle scripts by selecting or clearing the Enable Gradle script debugging option.

 Run internal Gradle test suits